Iowa vs. Purdue NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Iowa has combined with its opponents to score more than 43 points in three of six games this season.
+- Iowa and its opponents have gone over the current 43-point total in three of six games this season.

 - Purdue's games have gone over 43 points in two opportunities this season.

-- The combined points per game average of the two teams, 55.1, is 12.1 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 55.1, is 12.1 points above Saturday's over/under.

-- This contest's total is 14.6 points more than the 28.4 these two squads combine to allow per game this season.

-- The Hawkeyes and their opponents have scored an average of 46.5 points per game in 2021, 3.5 more than Saturday's total.
+- The 28.4 combined points per game that these two squads have allowed this season are 14.6 fewer than the 43 over/under in this contest.

 Iowa Stats and Trends

-- Iowa has five wins against the spread in six games this year.
+- Iowa has five wins against the spread in six games this season.

-- The Hawkeyes have covered the spread once this season when favored by 11.5 points or more (in two chances).

 - Iowa's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- Iowa is 5-1 against the spread and 6-0 overall this season when the team notches more than 15.4 points.
+- Iowa is 5-1 against the spread and 6-0 overall in games when it records more than 15.4 points.

-- In games that Iowa picks up over 299.6 yards, the team is 4-0 against the spread and 4-0 overall.
+- In games that Iowa amasses more than 299.6 yards, the team is 4-0 against the spread and 4-0 overall.

 - This year, the Hawkeyes have turned the ball over five times, three more than the Boilermakers' takeaways (2).